jozefgloncak/angular/clarity-example/README.md

 By clicking on + icon under drop down, new filtering row is specified.

+More infor about filtering are in [documentation](./src/app/filter/README.md) of filtering component

-# ClarityExample
+# Dietetic groceries

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.8 and NodeJS 10.14.2

 ## Development server

+Run `ng serve --open --host=0.0.0.0
-Run `ng serve` for a dev server.
+` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding